 Irene flips the slab of white meat, stopping for only a moment before she resuming pounding.

-The third person she has in her back pocket in case of need is, believe it or not, the town librarian.
+The third person she has in her back pocket is the town librarian.
 It has been Irene’s habit to, twice a month, go to the library and withdraw and return books—mostly knitting books.
 While there, she stands in front of the psychology section and reads about psychopathy.
 She stays no longer than 15 minutes and has never withdrawn one of these books.
 Within a few months she noted the number and variety of textbooks on psychopathy increasing.
-Mostly the books were nonfiction, but occasionally novels would be misfiled and accidentally placed with the reference books.
-The novels shared the theme of psychopaths caught and punished, victims surviving and rebuilding their lives.
+Mostly the books are nonfiction, but occasionally novels will be misfiled and accidentally placed with the reference books.
+The novels shared the theme of psychopaths caught and punished and victims surviving and rebuilding their lives.
 Occasionally the librarian would point to a computer where Irene would find a video already forwarded to the relevant section.

 The librarian, plump and spectacularly well groomed, down to her polished gold name tag, spoke only pleasantries to Irene.
 There were no notes, no secret glances.
 Her name tag said it all.
 An open book was etched on one half and on the other, “Your Librarian is Sylvia.”
 It’s the open book that tells Sylvia’s story.
 She clearly understands the role of precise and functional information.